TABLE OF CONTENT

 Cases Studies CICA Claims Stalking

-Here are two notable cases in the UK involving stalking that led to CICA compensation claims:
+Here are two famous stalking cases in the UK that led to CICA claims:

 The Case of B v.
 CICA (2016)

-In this case, a woman was stalked by an ex-partner who repeatedly contacted her, followed her, and engaged in threatening behaviour.
-Despite the harassment being reported to the police.
-The situation escalated, leading to a violent confrontation where the victim was physically assaulted.
+In this case, a woman was stalked by an ex-partner who again and again followed her.
+He also made threats.
+Despite the harassment being reported to the police, the situation led to a violent fight where the victim was assaulted.

 Outcome:

-The victim applied for compensation through CICA.
-The tribunal found that the stalking constituted a violent crime due to the physical assault and the accompanying threats.
-The CICA awarded compensation for the cognitive trauma and injuries sustained during the stalking and assault.
+The woman applied for compensation for stalking victims through CICA.
+The tribunal found that the stalking was a violent crime due to the physical assault and the threats.
+The CICA awarded an amount for the cognitive trauma and injuries sustained during the stalking and assault.

 The Case of R v.
 CICA (2019)